nradulovic/nk-event-driven-system/README.md

 # Neon Kit

-This component is part of Neon Kit.
+This module is part of Neon Kit.

 ## Architecture of Neon Kit

-Neon Kit consists of the following components:
+Neon Kit consists of the following modules:
 - Event Driven System
 - Real-time kernel
-- Library
+- Embedded Principle Library

 Each part is contained in a separate git repository.
 This allows application writer to assemble a Neon Kit that suits his needs.

 # Neon Kit - Event Driven System

-This component contains code which is responsible for event handling using state machines.
+This module contains code which is responsible for event handling using state machines.
 The code is split into two sections:
 - generic
 - portable